 Beyond my day-to-day work in the church, I am quite a music lover.
 I subscribe to Peter Schickele’s simple motto: “If it sounds good, it is good.”
-I enjoy making music and sing tenor with the North Carolina Master Chorale.
+I enjoy making music and sing tenor in choirs when I can.

 Before my time in New York City, I grew up in Brandon, Mississippi, and graduated from the University of Mississippi and Columbia Theological Seminary.
 Beyond the church and music, my interests include Apple computers, theater, history, transportation systems, and random knowledge.
 I’m also a bit of a soccer fan and am a supporter of the New York Red Bulls.